Communicating at work

 Reasonable adjustments for meetings might include:

-• people speaking one at a time – hearing people can often forget this, so don’t be afraid to remind them
+- people speaking one at a time – hearing people can often forget this, so do not be afraid to remind them

 Communication support in meetings could include:

-There’s also technology available that can help you in meetings, such as:
+There’s also technology available that can help you in meetings, such as radio aids.
+The Phonak Roger On, for example, has a group setting that can be used in meetings.

-• Bluetooth adapters which connect computer audio directly to hearing technology (for example, the Sennheiser USB Bluetooth Dongle).
-You’ll need to check the compatibility of these adapters with your hearing technology.
+Bluetooth adapters to connect computer audio directly to hearing devices can also be useful.
+The Sennheiser USB Bluetooth Dongle, for example.
+You’ll need to check the compatibility of these adapters with your devices.

-An Access to Work grant can cover the costs of technology and communication support.
+Access to Work may be able to cover the costs of technology and communication support.

 Using the phone

-Employers must make reasonable adjustments if you can’t hear on the phone.
+Employers must make reasonable adjustments if you cannot hear on the phone.
 For example:

-• For short, simple phone calls, you could use Relay UK, which provides a text-to-speech service through a relay assistant.
+- For short phone calls you could use Relay UK.
+Relay UK provides a text-to-speech service through a relay assistant.
 However, Relay UK is not ideal for long conversations, especially with lots of jargon.

-• If you use sign language, you or your employer could book an interpreter or communication support worker using Access to Work funding to answer the phone and relay what’s being said, or you could use a video relay service such as Sign Video.
+- If you use sign language, you or your employer could book interpreters or CSWs.
+They can be booked using Access to Work funding to answer the phone.
+You could use a video relay service such as Sign Video.

-If you can hear speech well enough to listen to someone’s voice on the phone without lip-reading, then you might find the technology listed below useful:
+Some deaf people can hear speech well enough to listen to someone’s voice on the phone without lip-reading.
+In this case, there is technology available that may be useful:

-• Beth uses a binaural Personal Stereo Lead (direct input lead).
+- binaural Personal Stereo Lead (direct input lead)

-Most mobile phones are now able to connect directly to hearing technology if you have Bluetooth enabled.
-If you don’t have Bluetooth, there are loopsets (like the Artone 3 Max) which are compatible with hearing aids that have a “T” or “loop” programme.
-There are also vibrating pads that you can fit in your pocket which will alert you to when your phone is ringing (for example, the Bellmann Vibio Bluetooth Shaker).
+Most hearing devices are now Bluetooth enabled.
+This means that they are able to connect directly to mobile phones.
+If you do not have Bluetooth, there are loopsets (like the Artone 3 Max) which are compatible with hearing aids that have a “T” or “loop” programme.
+There are also vibrating pads that you can fit in your pocket, like the Bellmann Vibio Bluetooth Shaker.
+These alert you to when your phone is ringing.

-An Access to Work grant can cover the costs of technology and communication support.
+Access to Work may be able to cover the costs of technology and communication support.

 Reading emails and documents